raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 </Tabs>

+## Authentication

+To interact with blockchain networks, your app needs a way to sign transactions.
+Garden SDK uses `walletClient` from the `wagmi` library to handle this.
+You'll need to:

+1. Get the [walletClient](https://wagmi.sh/react/api/hooks/useWalletClient#usewalletclient) using the `useWalletClient` hook
+2. Pass it to your `GardenProvider` configuration

+The `walletClient` manages:
+- Wallet connections
+- Transaction signing
+- Network interactions

 ## Fetching quotes

+Great!
+Now that you have your `walletClient`, you can use it to initialize the `GardenProvider`.
+Before diving into swap, your app needs to fetch real-time quotes for their swap params `fromAsset`, `toAsset`, `amount`.

 Now, let's see how to fetch real-time quotes for your swap!
 The `getQuote` hook from Garden SDK helps us get the current USD values and exchange rates between any two supported assets.
 You'll need to provide: